wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 Another method for manually ingesting data is to use the `MinIO` admin interface to upload a file into the `wis2box-incoming` bucket.

-If your data-collection software supports sending data to an FTP-endpoint you could use the optional **wis2box-ftp** container setup.
+If your data-collection software supports sending data to an FTP endpoint you could use the optional **wis2box-ftp** container setup.

 You can also automate data ingest using a script to copy data into the `wis2box-incoming` bucket at regular intervals, for example using Python and the MinIO-client.